hiibolt/KnowledgeBase/pages/Key Speaker Notes - Feb 7th.md

 	  We must then construct a better agent using the learned skills to best fit $D^{\text{clean}}$, then fine-tune all modules until the model has reached the state of the target agent.
 - ## Creating Interpetable Directional Graphs
   High stake scenarios require clearly readable interpretability.

+  This approach is significantly more effective in applications with mixed states that morph over time.
 	- ### Goals:
 	  * Identify the critical input elements
 	  * Procure model-level explanation